mikrostew/badash/README.md

 `@wait-for-keypress 'Message to prompt the user'`

-(convenience method) Wait for the user to press a key to continue execution of the script.
+Wait for the user to press a key to continue execution of the script.

 Example: